Talion is a finalist for Best SIEM Solution

 Invest In Security Software

-At a bare minimum, we recommend organisations utilising software such as multi-factor authentication (MFA) to minimise security risk.
+At a bare minimum, we recommend organisations using software such as multi-factor authentication (MFA) to reduce security risk.
 This is often simple to set up and it’s estimated that up to 90% of cyber-attacks could be prevented with MFA enabled on endpoints and mobile devices.

 However, if organisations are looking for a suite of solutions tailored to their needs, investing in a Hybrid SOC or Managed Detection and Response (MDR) service can provide greater visibility and remediation of cyber threats, even managing security on your behalf if you wish.